Czech Nymphing -

 I can think of innumerable stretches of water I used to walk past to get to the 'good' pools, especially on the Rivers of the central North Island, NZ, and the rivers of the West Coast (South Island, NZ).

-The technique can be in valuable if you want to avoid crowds.
 There you wade happily pulling in fish while 'experts' wander past making snide remarks to each other about the 'duffer' who can't cast, fishing in the wrong area - experts?
 Yeah Right!

 Whatever you call it, in the right water it really does work.
+But right there is a sometime downside:

 Gold Bead Nymph